opendns/zmachine-api/README.md

 4. Quit the zmachine process with a `DELETE /games/12345`

-5. When it's time to restore the game, `POST /games` using the same session ID `label` and `game` as you used in the first step:
+5. When you get a new command, it's time to restore the game. `POST /games` using the same session ID `label` and `game` as you used in the first step:

   ```json
   {